tensoralex/mx-challenge/README.md

 ### Run application:

-Component B needs to be started first.
+- Component B needs to be started first.
+- Component A needs to be started second.

 ```
 python run_componentB.py